cortinaluis/vue-google-map-sample/README.md

 This is a sample project to illustrate the use of Google Map on [vue-cli](https://github.com/vuejs/vue-cli) generated project.
-Specially, how to make an overlay layer on the map as [d3](https://d3js.org/) SVG.
+Specifically, how to render an overlay layer as SVG using [d3](https://d3js.org/).

 [Demo](http://tokyo800.jp/minagawah/vue-google-map-sample/)